eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.tradfri/README.md

 ## Supported Things

-Beside the gateway (thing type "gateway"), the binding currently supports colored bulbs, dimmable warm white bulbs as well as white spectrum bulbs.
+Beside the gateway (thing type "gateway"), the binding currently supports colored bulbs, dimmable warm white bulbs as well as white spectrum bulbs and control outlets.
 The binding also supports read-only data from remote controls and motion sensors (e.g. the battery status).
 The TRÅDFRI controller and sensor devices currently cannot be observed right away.
 We assume that they are communicating directly with the bulbs or lamps without routing their commands through the gateway.